Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 If all your locations are identical, adding categories and filters is an optional step and not required.

-In a case like the above, it will be wise to assign different categories to the businesses.
-One category can be ‘Restaurants’, while the other is ‘Coffee Shops’.
+In a case like the above, assigning different categories to the businesses will be wise.
+For example, one category can be ‘Restaurants,’ while the other is ‘Coffee Shops.’

 To create new categories, navigate to Store Locator -> Categories, enter a category name and click on the add new category button.

 Once added, you’ll see all the category names on the right side.

 Categories are helpful for more complex types of businesses, and in most cases, you probably won’t even need to create different varieties.

 If all your locations are essentially operating similarly, with minor differences, it’s better to use filters instead.

 Let’s retake our coffee shop example and assume that all locations have the same menu but different features.
 For example, one place can have Wifi while the other doesn’t.
 Another branch can be pet-friendly while others aren’t, and so on.

 Letting our customers filter the locations on the map based on their specific needs will make deciding which branch to go to much more straightforward.

 To create filters, navigate to Store Locator -> Filters and enter your desired parent filters.